pedrojunqueira/da-100/README.md

 	- Bookmarks: Capture the currently configured view of a report page so you can quickly return to that view later.
 	- Buttons: Create a more interactive experience for the report users.
 		- Button actions options:
 			- Back : Take back previous page.
-Used well with drill trhough
+Used well with drill through
 			- Bookmark: apply a bookmark
-			- Drill through: take to a drill trhough of the current filter
+			- Drill through: take to a drill through of the current filter
 			- Page navigation : Navigate to a specific page
 			- Q&A : Open a search window
 			- Web URL: Take to a URL
 	- Selections: Allow you to determine what items in the report are visible and what items are hidden.

 - Use basic interactions
-	- On Format click on Edit Iteraction
+	- On Format click on Edit Iteration
 		- There are 3 options
-			- None: when iteracting nothing will happen.
+			- None: when iterating nothing will happen.
 Visual stay the same
-			- cross-filtered: Visual will filter what of selected in the other visual when iteracting
+			- cross-filtered: Visual will filter what of selected in the other visual when iterating
-			- cross-highlight: Visual will stay the same and highligh what was filtered proportionaly
+			- cross-highlight: Visual will stay the same and highlight what was filtered proportionals
 	- hierarchies
 		- When add hierarchy in a visual you will have the ability to drill down